-These chocolate espresso cookies are buttery, crisp, and loaded with dark chocolate.
-Plus, they’ll give you an little extra pep in your step, which I think we all could use this week.
+These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

 Let’s make this quick.

 I’m busy.
 You’re busy.
 It’s the week before Christmas and EVERYONE IS BUSY.
 I don’t have the time to write a whole story and you don’t have time to read one (if you do, see my last post.
 That’ll keep you busy for a while).

 But you do hopefully have some time set aside to make cookies, and if you don’t, you better make some.
 These bad boys are a cross between a chocolate chip cookie and a shortbread, but they have the most incredible addition of espresso.
-So they’ll satisfy your sweet tooth, AND they’ll give you the energy needed to make it through the rest of the season without totally losing your mind.
+That means they’ll satisfy your sweet tooth AND they’ll give you the energy needed to make it through the rest of the season without totally losing your mind.